User manual optimise:ms

 An excellent resource to guide your first steps

-The user can enter demographic, medical history and family medical history, clinical event, visit, test and treatment data.
+Users can enter demographic, medical history, clinical event, visit, test and treatment data.

-A patient identifier is required when creating a new patient in OPTIMISE MS. The term Patient ID, used in this guide, refers to this identifier which may correspond to the patient's NHS ID.
-OPTIMISE MS stores an independently generated, pseudonymised ID along with the patient ID entered by the user at patient creation time- this generated identifier is referred to as OPTIMISE ID.
+A patient identifier is required when creating a new patient in Optimise MS. The term Patient ID, used in this guide, refers to this identifier which may correspond to the patient's NHS ID, CHI ID or otherwise qualified hospital identifier.
+Optimise MS stores an independently generated pseudo-anonymised ID along with the patient ID entered by the user at patient creation time - this generated identifier is referred to as Optimise ID.

-The generated OPTIMISE ID is included in the exported data (more about the export in the section Exporting patient data).
-The patient ID, which, as mentioned above, can be the NHS ID, is not included in the exported data sets.
-You can retrieve the patient ID using the Search tool as search by this generated ID is also possible.
+The Optimise ID is included in the exported data (more about the export in the section Exporting patient data).
+Note that you can retrieve the original patient ID using the Search tool by searching the corresponding Optimise ID; you must be an administrator on the system to carry out this de-anonymisation operation.

 Enter the user name and password (in the boxes as shown below) that were given to you and click the Login button.
 The default username is admin and the default password is admin.